domhnallohanlon/recipes/_posts/2020-08-05-build-your-own-maze-app.md

 description: Fun maze game that you can build with the canvas component
 image: https://i.ytimg.com/vi/s_06rsh_AKs/hqdefault.jpg
 optimized_image: https://i.ytimg.com/vi/s_06rsh_AKs/hqdefault.jpg
-subtitle: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+subtitle: This is where the post subtitle is displayed
-category: 'games'
+category: game
 tags:
   - game
   - design